 |From 1 January 2020 to 31 December 2020||€ 557|

 Samoa has a great swell exposure, taking all of the SE-SW that the South Pacific has to offer.
 The best conditions come with the combination of clean S swells and rare N winds.
-The NE favors lefts while the NW favors right.
-Summer (Dec-March) is the season of the cleanest conditions but the swells are not as numerous and the rains are frequent.
+The NE enhances lefts while the NW favors right.
+Summer (from December to March) is the season of the cleanest conditions but the swells aren’t as numerous and the rains are frequent.

 How to get there : The Tourist Visa costs $ 45 but most nationalities don’t need it.
 Hawaiian Air flies direct to Pago Pago from Honolulu and Air Pacific provides flights to NZ, OZ, Fiji, Tahiti.
 Samoa Air flies to Tonga and Westen Samoa provides inter-island services.
 No tax on departure.

 Getting around : Alga local Bus works without scheduled times and the longest route can cost you from $ 0.50 to $ 1.
 The main road from Tamalo to Onenoa is 50km (32mi).
 Renting a car costs $ 85 / day.
 Drive on the right.
 Taxi from Pago Pago to Leone is $ 15.